Silky Way Information

 Silky Way premium pet shampoo is biodegradable, contains no dyes or colorants, and has never been harmfully tested on animals.
 When used as directed, this shampoo is safe for all healthy dogs, cats, and horses over six weeks of age.

 For Dogs and Cats: This shampoo is highly concentrated and should be diluted with water before use.
-Professional groomers use SUGAR SOAP by mixing one part shampoo to 12 parts warm water (10 oz. of shampoo per gallon, or 80 mL per liter).
-Greater concentrations of shampoo may be used for a more dynamic clean.
+Professional groomers mix one part SILKY WAY to 15 parts warm water (approx. 8 oz. shampoo per gallon, or 60 mL per liter).

 For Horses: There are several ways to use this shampoo on a horse.
 One method is to add three ounces of shampoo to a large pail full of lukewarm water and mix well to create a rich lather.
-You can add more shampoo to the pail for greater lather or to bathe an especially dirty horse, or you can use it full strength to bathe for ground in dirt.
+You can add more shampoo to the pail for greater lather or to bathe an especially dirty horse.

 For best results, thoroughly wet the horse down to the skin.
 Sponge the shampoo mixture onto the coat and massage the hair and skin, lifting out the dirt and dead skin cells using a brush, currycomb or mitt.
 Work the shampoo through the mane and tail.
 As you bathe the horse, keep the sudsy parts wet so that the shampoo doesnÃÂÃÂt dry onto the skin.
 Use clean running water to thoroughly rinse all shampoo from the coat and skin.
 Rinse from the top to the bottom until no more shampoo remains on the horse.